-Within just a few clicks on RVer Health Insurance and a couple of emails to verify we were indeed choosing the right coverage for us, it was all said and done.
+Within just a few clicks on RVer Insurance Exchange and a couple of emails to verify we were indeed choosing the right coverage for us, it was all said and done.
 All that fuss and it was no muss.

 I am happy to say that for the first time in over ten years, we have health insurance!

 I will share the plan we choose and costs but first there are a few things you should know.